 Because Wisconsin is an aging state, it is seeing a large shift in people moving off private insurance and onto Medicare.
 In fact, as of 2018, Wisconsin was tied for 16th among states with the highest percent of their population covered by Medicare, at 20%.
-Due to this, annual Medicare underpayments to Wisconsin hospitals have grown from \$1.77 billion in 2016 to \$2.78 billion in 2022, a 57% increase in 4 years.
+Due to this, annual Medicare underpayments to Wisconsin hospitals have grown from \$1.77 billion in 2016 to \$2.53 billion in 2021, a more than 40% increase over 5 years.
 This problem can be particularly challenging for rural areas which tend to have a higher percent of their population at a Medicare eligible age.